PolyhedronStudio/Q2RTXPerimental/doc/client.md

 #### `cl_railspiral_radius`
 Radius of the rail spiral.
 Default value is 3.

-#### `cl_disable_particles`
-Disables rendering of particles for the following effects.
-This variable is a bitmask.
-Default value is 0.

-- 1 — grenade explosions
-- 2 — grenade trails
-- 4 — rocket explosions
-- 8 — rocket trails

 #### Bitmasks
 *TIP*: Bitmask cvars allow multiple features to be enabled.
 To enable the needed set of features, their values need to be summed.

-#### `cl_disable_explosions`
-Disables rendering of animated models for the following effects.
-This variable is a bitmask.
-Default value is 0.

-  - 1 — grenade explosions
-  - 2 — rocket explosions

 #### `cl_explosion_frametime`
 Specifies the time, in milliseconds, between consecutive animation frames for the